WATCH: former VA pathologist appears to struggle during sobriety test

 The police officer asks the person, “Okay, what do you do?”
 The response is, “I’m, I’m, I’m the chief of pathology and lab medicine.”
 A few seconds later the officer asks the person, “while you’re doing this test … take your hand off the wall,” and the person talks over the officer and said, “1,001, 1,002, 1003, 1,002, 1003, 1004, 1004, 1,000.”
 Then the video ends.

-Odom Law Firm told KNWA it is representing several of the veterans impacted by the actions of former VA pathologist Robert Morris Levy.
+Odom Law Firm told KFTA (FOX24) it is representing several of the veterans impacted by the actions of former VA pathologist Robert Morris Levy.
+They posted a Veterans Deserve Justice statement.

 The Fayetteville-based firm touts that it “concentrates on personal injury representation,” according to their website, “…[and] wrongful death cases.”